Mumbai crime: Quick-thinking 62-yr-old thwarts burglary at her home

-When the woman reached home and saw two men stealing valuables, she locked the door from outside and immediately called the police
+Vile Parle resident returns home from market and sees two men stealing valuables, she locks the door from outside and immediately calls the police, who catch the accused red-handed

 A 62-year-old woman’s quick thinking helped the police arrest two serial housebreakers.
 Sudha Sureshchandra Modi, a resident of Vireshwar Kripa building in Vile Parle (East) had returned home from the market early to find two burglars in her house.